eklatzer/colorize/README.md

 ## Usage

-`colorize` can be used by directly providing the path to a logfile or by piping the output of some other command into it.
+`colorize` can be used by directly providing the path to a logfile (absolute or relative) or by piping the output of some other command like `cat` or `tail` into it.

 1. With file:
 ```bash